LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/queue-prioritization-overview.md

 * CSAT/ MCS of prioritized customers increase
 * CSAT/MCS of other customers may decrease

 ## Arriving at the desired configuration

 **Understand the Queue Prioritization cycle**

 The Queue Prioritization runs every 2 seconds and prioritizes the conversations in the queue based on the prioritization approach that was drawn for the cycle.

 The prioritization approach is drawn according to a predefined probability defined when configuring the feature.

 **Derive the configuration**

 The Queue Prioritization configuration is built out of a list of rules that are derived from business questions.

 Answer the following questions to arrive at the desired configuration:

 * What is the percentage of prioritization cycles in which you would like to prioritize based on Conversation Interactiveness?
 * Are there any conversations you would like to assign with higher priority when transferred to or from a specific skill?
 * After how many transfers of a conversation would you like to assign it with higher priority for handling?
 * Would you like to change the prioritization approach based on time of day or queue size?
+* Are there any conversations you would like to assign with higher priority in case the consumers are from a specific customer tier or have specific engagement attributes (customer info or personal info)?

 ## How to configure

 LivePerson account teams must configure the queue prioritization for their customers.